jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-21-yellinator.md

 };
 ```

 Specifically subtraction.
-Addition and multiplication are easy, since those have the {{<wikipedia "commutative property">}}, but subtraction is trickier (since you need to subtract than negate in one case but just add in the other).
+Addition and multiplication are easy, since those have the [[wiki:commutative property]](), but subtraction is trickier (since you need to subtract than negate in one case but just add in the other).
 I never did the second case for division, it just didn't come up in the puzzle.

 Other than that, it was just a matter of iterating on the code until everything made sense.
 I made rather a few more graphs of this all working: